Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/getting_started/InstallJavaTomcat.md

 The following example shows creating symbolic links for the Tomcat and JDK installation on a linux system.
 (This type of installation will work on Mac OS systems as well.)
 The installation is being performed as the `root` user.

 {%include note.html content="
-Windows users can consult the <a href=\"https://docs.microsoft.com/en-us/windows/desktop/fileio/symbolic-links\" target=\"_blank\">Microsoft Documentation</a> for creating symbolic links on Windows systems.
+Windows users can consult the [Microsoft Documentation](https://docs.microsoft.com/en-us/windows/desktop/fileio/symbolic-links){:target='_blank'} for creating symbolic links on Windows systems.
 " %}

 1. Create symbolic links for the Tomcat and the JDK installations: